top of page

 Year 13 and 14 pupils attend annual A Level Conferences for up to date information on their modules of study.
 We also have developed close links with QUB through the Researchers in Residence Scheme.
 This scheme enables our students to develop historical skills by working throughout the year with PhD students.

-We also have a History Society which meet weekly after school in 3Hi4.
+We have a popular History Society which meet weekly after school in 3Hi4.
 Students are encouraged to present on favourite topics, and we are currently arranging trips including one to a local archaeological dig.
-The Society aims to develop literacy and critical thinking via our curiosity of the past.
+The Society aims to develop literacy and critical thinking via students curiosity of the past.
+Topics we have covered in 2023/24 include Great Battles; Greatest villains in History; History of Fairytales; History of Halloween; Torture throughout History; World War Two; History of medicine; and debates include Communist vs Capitalist ideology; and Greatest Empire in History.

 In the past, we have completed numerous projects including a Time Capsule which is buried in the Courtyard.
 We sourced, located and ordered the lead box, choose the inscription and contents and attended the burial of it.
 This year we are aiming to produce a ‘History Wall’ for Open Day.
 We would like to collect photographs of past pupils in their school uniform with information on the years they attended the College and what they are doing now.
 We hope to create a timeline of past pupils alongside local, national and global events from 1985-2011.
 If you are a past pupil, please send the above information to Dr McCormick at Our Lady and St Patrick’s College, Knock, 120 Gilnahirk Road, Belfast BT5 7DL or email it to kmccormick810@c2ken.net